steves/PHP-Profiler/README.md

 - Log any string, array or object to the console
 - Log all queries and find out how long they took to run, individually and total
 - Learn which queries are being run more than once with duplicate query counting
-- Allows integration with your DAL to explain executed queries to display additional data for them
+- Allows integration with your DAL to explain executed queries
 - Displays all included files
 - Displays total memory usage of page load
 - Log memory usage of any string, variable or object
 - Log specific points in your script to see how long it takes to get to them
 - See how many queries on a given page are inserts, updates, selects and deletes with query type counting

-## Changes ##
-Some of the changes made to the original include:

-- The code has been cleaned up quite a bit and is a bit more readable now
-- Classes have been renamed to allow them to be auto loaded
-- Merged database class into Profiler_Console to make it easier and cleaner to integrate
-- Removed MySQL dependence, any database should work now.

 ## Sites Using PHP Profiler ##
 Using PHP Profiler on your site?
 Let me know!
 If you don't want to be featured here just say so, but I still like knowing how people are using PHP Profiler so send me a message or an email and let me know.